openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

  Do I need an edX account?
  ======================================

+ You do not need an edX account to browse courses and view course details.
- You need to have an edX account before you can enroll in courses.
-On the Android version of the mobile app, you can browse courses and view course details without an edX account and without logging in.
+ However, you need to have an edX account before you can enroll in courses.

  You can register for an edX account in the edX mobile app, or use a browser to go to the `edx.org`_ website.
 When you create your account, you need to be